Novoos/The-NAC/README.md

 Due to the nature of the NAC contract, there will never be a downtime to the enhancements when they are deployed.
 8. No Negative Effect
 Investors are not affected in the slightest as the Novoos tokens do not change and the process remains stable and as it is intended.

+# The NAC address
+0x1a51dCD32474Ca0B7D329Bf2521Fe3D3eF142e17

+# The NAC Information
+You can read and review details of the Novoos Ameliorative Contract here: [The NAC]([https://pages.github.com/](https://docs.novoos.net/usdnovo-ameliorative-contract/the-nac))